by Lovina 🐕🦺

 |Jofurr watched from the safety of the grass.
 The nice dry grass.
 The two guards were already quite soaked and he did not care to join them.
 Besides he was here to evaluate one of those guards, Vordr, and it was much easier to watch his interactions from here.

 His youngest daughter, Visi, stood in the shallows, the water lapping at her knees.
-At six she was on the cusp of a growth spurt, though you could not readily tell.
+At six she was on the cusp of a growth spurt, though you could not readily tell from her small size.
 Vordr lay on his belly next to her having just returned from a bit further out with a most magnificent seashell, they were having a very animated discussion regarding the merits of that particular shell.
 Jofurr could not hear the conversation, but judging by the gestures and smiles, he assumed that seashell had some quite wonderful qualities.

 The other guard stood in the shallows a few feet away, smiling broadly as he eavesdropped on their conversation.
 His eyes constantly roving the vicinity, his ears alert to the slightest deviation from the norm, he was good at his job.

 The question was Vordr.
-When Jofurr appointed him just six turns of the moon ago there were some that questioned his judgement, there were those that thought the position required someone who took life a bit more seriously.
+When Jofurr appointed him just six months ago there were some that questioned his judgement, there were those that thought the position required someone who took life a bit more seriously.
 Bottom line, they thought Vordr too immature to guard the second in line for leader.

 Jofurr was not so sure.
 Visi was just a small child after all, she had a lot to learn, social skills being one of those things.
 It was very difficult for a child growing up around guards, not other children, just siblings and guards.
 Visi needed someone she could converse with, someone that saw the world the way she saw the world.
 At least that is what his father has been telling him.
 His father is the one that recommended Vordr.
 Jofurr was still trying to decide if it was the right choice.